A New BI Vector of Real-time and AI-enabled Anomaly Detection

 Unsupervised learning.
 With the help of deep learning techniques and artificial neural networks, unsupervised AI can be trained to mimic human cognitive patterns.
 That is learning to draw its own conclusions based on the presented data.
 Anomaly detection using deep learning means that the system is not explicitly told what’s an outlier.
 But rather it’s provided with some general rules and characteristics of normal/abnormal data patterns, and then it works its way towards establishing whether a certain data point is an anomaly.
 Unsupervised systems are harder to train, yet they become more robust in the long run.
 Due to continuous learning, they become capable of detecting any type of anomaly/fraud, including threats that have never been seen before.

 The ‘middle ground’ approach is semi-supervised learning.
 This learning method assumes the usage of partially labeled data to train the algorithm, with frequent feedback being provided to it in order to increase effectiveness.
 For instance, a bank wants to use machine learning for fraud detection.
 They already know about some type of fraud, but are not aware of the newer Internet scams.
 Thus, the system is presented with a partially labeled dataset.
 A semi-supervised algorithm can be deployed to label all the data, and then the model can be re-trained using the newly created labeled dataset.
 Then, the re-trained model can be applied to new data to further increase its effectiveness.

 The Business Benefits of Self-Learning ML-based Anomaly Detection Systems

 Machine learning can majorly enhance the accuracy, speed, and quality of anomaly and fraud detection in any organization.
 As abnormal patterns can emerge in any type of data, a variety of industries can gain a major edge by switching to AI-powered anomaly detection.

 Supply Chain Management: Supply chain inefficiencies are rampant and can cause major disturbances in the entire ecosystem (the bullwhip effect), as well as result in wasted productivity and revenue.
-ML-powered anomaly detection can be applied towards demand planning and provide a better forecast than traditional analytics .
+ML-powered anomaly detection can be applied towards demand planning and provide a better forecast than traditional analytics 75% of the time.
 Furthermore, such systems can improve inventory management, automate root cause analysis, enhance supply and production planning.